 The jingle dress dance is another popular competition, although actual ceremonial jingle dances are not performed in public.
 In this woman’s dance, the dress is covered with dozens of silver bell-like “jingles” that make a distinctive and pleasing sound, especially when the dance floor is covered with women wearing this melodic dress.

 The most fun event to watch is the intertribal dance.
-During these dances, men and women of all age groups, dancing all styles, join together on the floor to the beat of a hundred drums in an unforgettable, swirling sight of color.
+During these dances, men and women of all age groups, dancing all styles, join together on the floor to the beat of all the drums in attendance.

 SPANISH COLONIAL MARKET AND INDIAN MARKET & POWWOW

-WHEN: September (Spanish Colonial Market) and May (Indian Market & Powwow)
+WHEN: September (Spanish Colonial Market) and June (Indian Market & Ceremonial Dance)

 WHERE: Tesoro Cultural Center

-The Tesoro Foundation (meaning “treasure” in Spanish) stages two colorful events: the 1840s Rendezvous & Spanish Colonial Market in September and an annual Indian Market & Powwow in May.
+The Tesoro Foundation (meaning “treasure” in Spanish) stages two colorful events: the 1840s Rendezvous & Spanish Colonial Market in September and an annual Indian Market & Ceremonial Dance in June.
 Both events feature nationally known artists, musicians and dancers, displaying their wares on the sprawling grounds of The Fort restaurant.
-The Fort is an authentic reproduction of the 1830s tradition post, Bent’s Old Fort, which was located on the Santa Fe Trail in La Junta, Colo., on what was then the border with Mexico.
+The Fort is an authentic reproduction of the 1830s trading post, Bent’s Old Fort, which was located on the Santa Fe Trail in La Junta, Colorado, on what was then the border with Mexico.

 Photos by Rich Grant.